 How does this work?

-The retirement calculator is calculating the success rate of a withdrawal rate for a given situation.
+The FIRE calculator is calculating the success rate of a withdrawal rate for a given situation.
 The calculator will try a retirement simulation starting at every possible month in the given period between the start and end year.
 Here is what happens during the simulation:

 - You start with a certain amount of money

 - Your portfolio value is adapted based on the returns each month

 - Money is withdrawn each month from your portfolio

 - The withdrawal is based on the withdrawal rate and the initial portfolio.

 - Your withdrawal is adjusted for inflation every month

 For instance, if you simulate between 1950 and 2000 with 20 years of retirement, the calculator will try to a retirement simulation starting from every month between 1950 and 1980.

 How to increase my retirement chances?